cdonahu/st558-project2/world.md

 “entertainment”, “bus”, “socmed”, “tech”, and “world”) by creating a function that uses the `rmarkdown` package to render a Github document with a `params` option, and then using a for loop to execute that function for each channel in a list.
-That’s how the page you’re reading was generated!
+That’s how the world channel page you’re reading was generated!

 The code we used to automate the rendering is visible at the main page for this project [here](https://cdonahu.github.io/st558-project2/).